GoogleChrome/developer.chrome.com/site/en/docs/webstore/using_webstore_api/index.md

 1. For **Application type**, choose **Desktop App**.
 1. Fill out the name, then click **Create**.

 The console will provide the client ID and client secret.

+## Testing your OAuth application {: #test-oauth }

 You can retrieve an access token to work with the API.
 For example, enter this URL in your browser, replacing the $CLIENT_ID with the one for your app: